Zohair-Ahmed/EECS3311M-Project/README.md

 ```

 # TESTING NOTES
-You can either test with stub data only or test fully with a database, ensure you have a schema created refer to resources/data/samepageschema.sql
+Testing is done using both Stub and Database, ensure you have a schema created and the correct credentials, refer to resources/data/samepageschema.sql